AbdullahYousaf-13/CEH-Practical-Guide/README.md

 ---

-#### 2. Port and Service Discovery\
+#### 2. Port and Service Discovery

-The next step after discovering active hosts in the target network is to scan for open ports and services running on the target IP addresses
+The next step after discovering active hosts in the target network is to scan for open ports and services running on the target IP addresses (nmap -sT -v 192.168.18.110)

+- -v  Verbose scan lists all hosts and ports in the  result

+- -sS stealth scan

+- -sU UDP scan

+- -sX xmass scan

+- -sM Maimon scan (FIN/ACK)

+- -sA Ack scan (no response it is filtered and RST means not filtered.

+- -sN Null scan

+- -T4 Aggressive

+- -A all advanced and aggressive scan

+- -sV Detects person

+- -sC script scanning

+#####